 - Sweeten, if desired, and drink while still warm.

-As a result of the action of GABA blocking some brain signals the both brain and body.
-So relieving some emotions like anxiety, stress, depression.
+Because of the action of GABA blocking some brain signals, both brain and body gets relief from emotions such as anxiety, stress, and depression.

 You may be wondering whether it is safe to consume this sleep tea for a long period of time.

 First you need to know that the herb is not only available in tea form.
-It is also widely sold online in capsules tincture and topical cream formulas.
+It is also widely sold online as capsules, tincture, and topical creamss

 To help determine how to use these products safely, Mount Sinai provides sone nformation about the dosages and safety of using Lemon balm herb.

 The table below is a helpful guide.